 On January 1, 2023, the Company designated certain Euro-denominated debt as a net investment hedge to hedge a portion of its net investments in certain of its entities with functional currencies denominated in the Euro.
-On January 22, 2024, the Company prepaid its USD Tranche A in full using, in part, a $\[ \in \]$ 250 incremental borrowing under its Euro Tranche B, each as defined and further described in Note 8.
-On January 22, 2024, the Company designated the additional $\[ \in \]$ 250 of its Euro Tranche B as a net investment hedge.
-As of June 30, 2024, the total principal amount outstanding under its Euro Tranche B was $\[ \in \]$ 838 and the entire balance was designated as a net investment hedge.
-As of December 31, 2023, the total principal amount outstanding under its Euro Tranche B was $\[ \in \]$ 593 and the entire balance was designated as a net investment hedge.
-For these net investment hedges, the Company defers recognition of the foreign currency remeasurement gains and losses within the foreign currency translation adjustment component of OCI.
+On January 22, 2024, the Company prepaid its USD Tranche A in full using, in part, a \notin 250 incremental borrowing under its Euro Tranche B, each as defined and further described in Note 8.
+On January 22, 2024, the Company designated the additional \notin 250 of its Euro Tranche B as a net investment hedge.
+As of September 30, 2024, the total principal amount outstanding under its Euro Tranche B was \notin 798 and the entire balance was designated as a net investment hedge.
+As of December 31, 2023, the total principal amount outstanding under its Euro Tranche B was \notin 593 and the entire balance was designated as a net investment hedge.
+For these net investment hedges, the Company records foreign currency remeasurement gains and losses within a component of OCI.
+Recognition in earnings of amounts previously recorded in accumulated OCI is limited to circumstances such as complete or substantially complete liquidation or sale of the net investment in the hedged foreign operations.